-11 Scenic American Road Trips to Take in the Spring
+11 Scenic American Road Trips to Take This Spring

 We’ve put together a few suggestions, many of them beginning at a place worth exploring before setting out on your drive.
 Others cover national parks during this ideal time of year before summer crowds arrive and after winter’s cold and snow are gone.
-Wildlife is abundant in the parks, with migrations and births, so watching for birds and other creatures will add to the experience.
+Wildlife is abundant in the parks at this time of year, with migrations and births, so watching for birds and other creatures will add to the experience.

 There’s flexibility built into these suggested itineraries, with possible extensions if your schedule allows.
 It’s always a good idea to download your route from Google Maps to use offline, or pack a paper map just in case you find yourself out of range.
 While it’s fun to “play it by ear” on road trips, a bit of planning makes things run more smoothly.
-On that subject, you’ll naturally make sure your vehicle is ready for action or if you’re renting a car, make a reservation so you’ll get the one you want.
+On that subject, you’ll naturally make sure your vehicle is ready for action, or make a reservation if you're renting a car.

 Joshua Tree National Park, California

-The scenic drive through Joshua Tree National Park covers about 70 miles if you drive straight through, but plan on spending at least four hours because you’ll want to take detours for enjoying panoramic views, climbing on massive rock formations, strolling through the cactus garden, marveling at an oasis, and finding the perfect Joshua Tree for your photos.
-This spring is expected to be a good one for wildflowers, after winter’s abundant rain.
+The scenic drive through Joshua Tree National Park covers about 70 miles if you drive straight through, but plan on spending at least four hours because you’ll want to take detours to enjoy panoramic views, climb on massive rock formations, stroll through the cactus garden, marvel at an oasis, and find the perfect Joshua Tree for your photos.

-There are several ways to enter the Park, but let’s say you’re starting in Palm Springs.
+There are several ways to enter the park, but let’s say you’re starting in Palm Springs.
 Drive East on I-10 for about an hour to Cottonwood Springs Road (exit 168) and the park’s south entrance.
 Your first stop will be the Visitor Center for a map, and then on through the Colorado Desert environment, around sea level.
-You’ll see ocotillo, with its tall branches tipped by bright red blossoms.
-Stop at the Cholla Cactus Garden and walk among its paths, but not too close to the prickly plants.
+You’ll see ocotillo, with their tall branches tipped by bright red blossoms.
+Stop at the Cholla Cactus Garden and walk along its paths, but don't get too close to the prickly plants.

 Soon you’ll see the “tree” that gave the park its name, coined by early Mormon settlers who likened its branches to arms outstretched in prayer.
-Take a side trip to Keys View where its 5,000 foot elevation provides a striking panorama.
+Take a side trip to Keys View — its 5,000 foot elevation provides a striking panorama.
 As you wind through the park on its well-paved roads, you’ll notice campsites, picnic tables, wildlife, and an increase in elevation to the cooler Mojave Desert environment as you head towards the west entrance on Highway 62 in Joshua Tree Village.
-The highway meets I-10—west towards Los Angeles or east towards Palm Springs.
+The highway meets I-10 — from here, head west towards Los Angeles or east towards Palm Springs.

 Miami to Key West, Florida

-Enjoy the view of the surrounding waters as you drive across the bridge, and look over at the original railroad bridge, severely damaged in 1935’s hurricane, commemorated in the Hurricane Memorial in Islamorada.
-On the other side of the bridge, Bahia Honda State Park is partially open while recovering from the effects of Hurricane Irma.
+Enjoy the view of the surrounding waters as you drive across the bridge, and look over at the original railroad bridge, severely damaged in 1935’s hurricane season, commemorated in the Hurricane Memorial in Islamorada.
+On the other side of the bridge, you'll see Bahia Honda State Park.
 You may want to stop and explore the wildlife at the National Key Deer Refuge before reaching your destination of Key West.
 Enjoy the ambience of this unique town, stroll along Duval Street, or visit the Ernest Hemingway Home and Museum.

 Shenandoah National Park, Virginia